ken0x0a/persistgraphql/README.md

+# @ken0x0a/persistgraphql

+This is a fork of https://github.com/apollographql/persistgraphql.

+## Difference with original persistgraphql

+- Original (persistgraphql) output json with **number** as key.
+- This fork (@ken0x0a/persistgraphql) output json with **QueryName** as key.

-##
+## Description

-parse graphql queries from file and output json
+Parse graphql queries from file and output json

 ```ts
 type query = string